ASTex-ICube/semiproctex/README.md

 ## Code and binaries

 IMPORTANT: Please, wait that we finish our first tag/release version before downloading code and binaries (cleaning some files, images rights, etc.).
-This will be available at least for the EGSR 2020 conference June 29-July 3.
-We will create a dedicated release/tab v1.0.0 version.
+We will soon create a dedicated release/tab v1.0.0 version.
 Stay tuned!

 ### Target machines